ajvincent/es-membrane/docs/ts-morph-structures/api/ts-morph-structures.classstatementsgetter.md

 ## ClassStatementsGetter interface

-Traps for getting statements, based on a `MemberedStatementsKey`<!-- -->.
+Traps for getting statements, based on a `MemberedStatementsKey`.

 **Signature:**